35 WordPress Functions That You Must Know

 </ul>

-WordPress Functions For Registering New Sidebar
+WordPress Function For Registering New Sidebar

 add_action( 'widgets_init', 'theme_slug_widgets_init' );